mukunku/ParquetViewer/README.md

 Some Key Features:
 * Run simple sql-like queries on chunks of the file
-* Generate sql CREATE TABLE scripts for opened files
+* Generate ansi sql schema for opened files

 # Limitations
 This application can only open Parquet files located on the Windows machine the app is running on.
 It cannot connect to HDFS to read parquet data.